by David Bryan Wallace,

 Cape Coral, Florida, USA

 Copyright © 2012, 2013, 2014, 2016.
-If you wish to quote, reproduce or publish my essays, I would be glad to have you do so provided you first ask my permission and you include proper attribution.
+If you wish to quote, reproduce or publish my essays, I would be glad to have you do so, you have my permission, but please include proper attribution and let me know.

 Welcome to the Physics Fixes website.
 I hope you find it interesting.
 If you have questions, comments or suggestions, please e-mail me: email@example.com.